NinaZumel/dark_tales_sleuth/content/tales-of-an-antiquary/legend-of-the-broken-turret.md

 deemed, in that wild sense which men have between sleeping and waking, that it was the voice of Lottchen.
-He started up, as ye may guess, and right before him stood a fair white dove, so sheen and beauteous in it's lustre, that it even lighted all around it in that dark prison-house.
+He started up, as ye may guess, and right before him stood a fair white dove, so sheen and beauteous in its lustre, that it even lighted all around it in that dark prison-house.

 Now this sprite, neighbours, was what your Almaine deems to be a good holy guardian-angel, come out of pure love to protect her